wcerfgba/the-version-controlled-organisation/README.md

 [2] OK, I am stretching this a bit here, because the bandwidth for emotional communication can become much narrower with just text.
 Even a HD video call lacks nuances in body language and voice which form part of our connection to other people and the 'humanness' of our interaction.
 Any remote organisation with a healthy culture should promote high bandwidth social communication -- imagine if you and your manager never had a 1:1 call!

 That said I do think shop-talk can be contained within a more prescribed boundary.
 Perhaps we should say any 'operational' information?

+[3] This example illustrates an example of an organisational communication use case which is not well-met by Git or VCO, which is real-time signalling.
+VCO is best supplemented with additional channels for real-time communication.

 ## Bibliography